grantmeng/nci-cardgame/README.md

 ## Welcome to "Card Game"

-It's a simple card game with 2 players.
+It's a simple card game with a few players.
 Each card has a color (red, yellow or green) and number.
-Players will draw 3 cards by taking turns.
+Players will draw some cards by turn.
 Whoever has the high score wins the game. (color point calculation, red = 3, yellow =2, green = 1) the point is calculated by color point * number in the card.

+The number of players, number of drawing cards, card max value (number), colors with points are configuable thru config.py

 Classes defined
 Card:   with color and value (number) attributes, defined in card.py